hyperledgendary/full-stack-asset-transfer-guide/docs/SmartContractDev/03-Test-And-Debug-Reference.md

 peer, it obviously will fail the transaction.

 Note that it is ok not to have the chaincode running at all times, the peer won't complain until it is asked to actually connect to the chaincode.
-This is an important ability as it let's debug, and restart the container.
+This is an important ability as it allows for debugging and restarting of the container.

-The hostname that is supplied must be something that the peer, from it's perspective, can resolve.
+The hostname that is supplied must be something that the peer, from its perspective, can resolve.
 Typically the peer will be inside a docker container, therefore supplying `localhost` or `127.0.0.1` will resolve to the same container the peer is running in.

-Assuming that the peer is running in a docker container, the chaincode could either be run in it's down docker container, on the same docker network as the peers container, or it could be run directly on the host system.
+Assuming that the peer is running in a docker container, the chaincode could either be run in its own docker container, on the same docker network as the peers container, or it could be run directly on the host system.

 Depending your host OS, the 'specialhostname' that is used from within the docker container to access the host varies.